What is Going on with the Pastors in America?

 - Of the pastors surveyed, they stated that a mean (average) of only 25% of their church's membership attended a Bible Study or small group at least twice a month.
 The range was 11% to a max of 40%, a median (the center figure of the table) of 18% and a mode (most frequent number) of 20%.
 This means over 75% of the people who are at a "good" evangelical church do not go to a Bible Study or small group (that is not just a book or curriculum study, but where the Bible is opened and read, as well as studied), (This is Key).
 (I suspect these numbers are actually lower in most evangelical and Reformed churches because the pastors that come to conferences tend to be more interested in the teaching and care of their flock than those who usually do not attend.)

-Here is research that we distilled from Barna, Focus on the Family, and Fuller Seminary, all of which backed up our findings, and additional information from reviewing others' research:
+Here is research that we distilled from Focus on the Family, and Fuller Seminary, and additional information from reviewing others' research (Note, old data from the 80's, at the time the only other data that was available):

-- Fifty percent of pastors' marriages will end in divorce.
+- Fifty percent of pastors' marriages will end in divorce (unvaried data, probably the number are less than 20%).

 - Eighty percent of pastors feel unqualified and discouraged in their role as pastor.